Zaffierce/pjzss-project-week/README.md

 * Go way overkill on the comments.
 Comment at every single line getting started.

 Emergency communication

-Sharina- call twice...
+* Sharina- call twice...
 206-919-1357

-Peter – 425-802-8005
+* Peter – 425-802-8005

-Susanna – 206-496-2611
+* Susanna – 206-496-2611

-Jon – 360-994-0078
+* Jon – 360-994-0078

-Zarek – 505-933-0591
+* Zarek – 505-933-0591

 Group Working Hours

-9am – 6pm group time
+* 9am – 6pm group time

-8am- 9:15pm be aware group member(s) may need to communicate
+* 8am- 9:15pm be aware group member(s) may need to communicate

 Strategy for Making Sure Voices are Heard (within a safe environment)

-Three a day check-in meetings:
+* Three a day check-in meetings

-Morning meeting - 9am start time – debrief and prep for day
+* Morning meeting - 9am start time – debrief and prep for day

-After lunch – 1pm start time – review the morning, re-check in, and brainstorm as needed for afternoon.
+* After lunch – 1pm start time – review the morning, re-check in, and brainstorm as needed for afternoon.

-Before leaving for the day – 5:30pm?
+* Before leaving for the day – 5:30pm?
 How the morning and afternoon went

 General Guidelines:

-Code review occurs at each meetups
+* Code review occurs at each meetups

-Be patient and kind with each other.
+* Be patient and kind with each other.

-Suggestion: Start sentences with “I need...”
+* Suggestion: Start sentences with “I need...”

-There are no bad ideas
+* There are no bad ideas

-Failure will happen and it’s okay!
+* Failure will happen and it’s okay!
 We do this thing together.

 If we’re moving too fast:

-Person who is slower - speak up!
+* Person who is slower - speak up!
 Fast coders can slow down.

-Person who is coding fast may need to take a break and help person catch up.
+* Person who is coding fast may need to take a break and help person catch up.